Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Polynomial concentration bounds via non-central moments

-The key to analyzing this deterministic algorithm is to show that the migration $M^t_{j,k}(X)$ is concentrated.
-We ensure this by derandomizing concentration inequalities for polynomials.
-For this purpose, the bounds of Section~\ref{Fedge-migrate-sec}, which are derived from \cite{schudy-sviridenko}, are not usable.
-One problem is that they depend on the central moments of the underlying Bernoulli random variables; these central moments may be highly distorted in an approximately-independent probability space.
+Just as in the randomized algorithm, we must bound the migration $M^{(t)}_{j,k}(X)$.
+We do so by derandomizing concentration inequalities for polynomials.
+The bounds of Section~\ref{Fedge-migrate-sec}, which are derived from \cite{schudy-sviridenko}, are not suitable for this purpose because they are based on central moments of the underlying random variables.
+These may be highly distorted in an approximately-independent probability space.
 Our first task is thus to derive new concentration bounds based on non-central moments, which are useful for probability spaces with approximate independence.